 Sheep producers should use the National Farm Biosecurity Reference Manual for Grazing Livestock Production on their properties.

-AHA has commenced the Sheep Health Project to reduce the financial impacts of endemic diseases and other production conditions on farm and supply chain productivity in Australia.
+AHA manages the Sheep Health Project to reduce the financial impacts of endemic diseases and other production conditions on farm and supply chain productivity in Australia.

 Sheep may be affected by Johne’s disease—see the National Johne’s Disease Project.

 The single biggest threat to the sheep industry’s sustainability is an outbreak of an emergency animal disease.
 The Sheepmeat Council of

 Australia and WoolProducers Australia have implemented a series of animal health policies at state and national levels to guard against threats to the industry’s biosecurity.

 See emergency disease preparedness, including AUSVETPLANs for various diseases.

 Australia’s National Livestock Identification System (NLIS) (identifies animals so that we can trace them quickly in an emergency.
 It applies to cattle, sheep, pigs and goats.
 If there is an outbreak of an emergency disease (eg foot and mouth disease), we can quickly trace back to identify animals that might already be infected, and trace forward to identify animals that are at the greatest risk of infection.

 Read about the development and progress of the Australian standards and guidelines for sheep on AHA’s Animal welfare standards website.